 11 – What Is Your Favourite Thing About Me?

-Don’t stop at one thing, keep going listing all of your favourite things – this in itself is such a romantic thing to do.
+Don’t stop at one thing, keep going listing all of your favorite things – this in itself is such a romantic thing to do.

-What you consider to be the most grand romantic gesture may in fact be different to what your partner feels is the biggest and most grand romantic gesture they’ve ever given.
+What you consider to be the grandest romantic gesture may in fact be different to what your partner feels is the biggest and most grand romantic gesture they’ve ever given.